Getting to Napa Valley is easy and stress-free

 To avoid rush-hour traffic when driving - set your trip to drive at unusual times - especially late night (after 8pm).

 Utilize carpool High Occupancy Vehicle "HOV" lanes.
 San Francisco rewards drivers who combine passengers.
-Take full advantage of the diamond lanes to speed past most of the "worst" traffic.
+Take full advantage of the diamond lanes to speed past much of the traffic.
 Make sure to note the times for HOV exclusive right to the special high-speed lanes on signs throughout Bay Area highways.

 Getting Around Napa Valley